cschleiden/blog/blog/_posts/2022-05-02-go-workflows-part2.md

 # date: 2022-05-02T20:19:06.690Z
 ---

-_This is part 2 of the series, part 1 is [here](blog/2022-02-13-go-workflows-part1)._

-Continuing from the last post, I wanted to go into a bit more detail about the internals, and how workflows are executed in [go-workflows](https://www.github.com/cschleiden/go-workflows).
+Continuing from the last [post]](blog/2022-02-13-go-workflows-part1), I wanted to go into a bit more detail about the internals, and how workflows are executed in [go-workflows](https://www.github.com/cschleiden/go-workflows).
 I have re-implemented this independently, but the core concepts are the same as used in Temporal and Cadence.

+* this unordered seed list will be replaced by the toc {:toc .large-only}

 ## Recap: indirect activity execution